What is a Good GPA for Medical School in 2022?

-If you are applying to medical school, you’ll need to submit your undergraduate transcripts as part of your application.
+If you are applying to medical school in Canada, US or anywhere else, you’ll need to submit your undergraduate transcripts as part of your application.
 These transcripts will include your GPA, which can be used to filter out your application before the evaluation process ever begins.

 To ensure your application doesn’t end up in the “do not review” pile, you should compare your GPA to the average med school GPA at your target schools.
 This can give you a solid indicator of which schools would view you as a competitive candidate.
 Understanding how schools evaluate GPAs can also give you a helpful leg up on your competition.